 On the second floor are the primeval periods with artefacts from the Bronze Age, when Sagalassos was founded, the Hellenistic Period, the Roman Period and the Byzantine Period arranged chronologically.
 The Upper Agora unearthed during the Sagalassos excavations as well as the best examples of statues of emperors, gods and heroes recovered there are also on show here.

 The third floor comprises thematic sections about ancient economy, quality of life, dietary habits and kitchen utensils, how people dealt with death, and the characteristics of death.
 Visitors are received by a statue of the goddess of agriculture and abundance, Demeter with the beautiful hair.
 This section also contains a reconstruction of the rock temple to which it is believed the people of Sagalassos focused their votive observance and from which hundreds of terracotta figurines were recovered.
-The Sagalassos excavations, interdisciplinary excavations and restoration work of the Sagalassos Archaeological Research Project that have been conducted since 1990 occupies a very important place within the international scientific community.
+With its interdisciplinary approach and restoration work, the Sagalassos excavations that have been conducted by Sagalassos Archaeological Research Project since 1990 occupies a very important place within the international scientific community.
 The exhibition also offers visitors a chance to see these scientific studies in one place.

 In the evening following the opening of the exhibition 27 November, visitors will also have the chance to join the conference presented by the excavation director Professor Jeroen Poblome.
 The conference will be held at 18.30 at Yapı Kredi Cultural Centre, Loca.